istio/istio.io/content/en/docs/reference/config/analysis/ist0102/index.md

 test: no
 ---

-This message occurs when you have a namespace that is missing the [annotation](/docs/reference/config/annotations/) to indicate whether the namespace is auto-injected, for example `sidecar.istio.io/inject`.
+This message occurs when a namespace is missing either the `istio-injection` label, which enables/disables sidecar injection, or the `istio.io/rev` label, which specifies the Istio control plane revision for the sidecar, or when `.values.sidecarInjectorWebhook.enableNamespacesByDefault` is not enabled.

 For example, you receive this error: